 Winter coats can be helpful for many dogs.
 A Newfoundland will overheat if put in a coat but a Miniature Pinscher will thank you – and even with a coat, generally insist on going back inside ASAP.
 Elderly dogs, dogs with health problems that make them susceptible to cold such as Cushing’s Disease or hypothyroidism, and dogs with coat loss from chemotherapy may all appreciate a coat for winter.

 Coats vary dramatically.
 Your dog may only need a coat to shed wet rain or he may prefer a fleece lined coat to help with warmth.
 Coats can range from expensive designer models to lovely homemade versions.
-If you are clever at crafts and need to save money, there are many free patterns for sewing your own dog coat.
+If you are clever at crafts and need to save money, check around for a pattern for sewing your own dog coat.

 With houses being kept cooler in the bad weather due to fuel costs, some shorthaired dogs would love to have a sweater to wear indoors as well.
 Again, many pet stores have sweaters and coats for sale, but you might enjoy making your dog a custom item.
-There are many knit and crochet patterns available for free for dog wear.
 Leftover yarn from other projects could make this an economical choice as well.